- How to perform an initial assessment of a business to buy

 This is the most detailed item on your checklist.
 It takes about 3 months to complete due diligence.
 For the best results (and minimal errors), you need a professional accountant and business lawyer by your side for this one.
 If you’re using our program and chatting with our team, you’ll have access to our vendors for this process too.

 Due diligence involves getting intimate with the business on paper.
 The seller will give you access to vital documents, files, contracts, and statements belonging to the business.
+Before reviewing sensitive information, signing a confidentiality or nondisclosure agreement is essential to protect both parties.
 This way, you can gather enough information about the business to make an informed decision.

 Usually, the seller will require you to sign a non-disclosure agreement to protect the confidentiality of the information you’ll unravel in this process.